MrBohdan/LearnProject/README.md

 <h4>Generics</h4>

 >A generic type can be restricted, by type of class or/and one to many interface types (by using logical operator AND).
 Keyword
 'extends' to set upper boundaries.
 Keyword 'super' to set lover boundaries.
-The generic type of method must be initialized before initialization of the returning type of the method
+The generic type of method must be initialized before initialization of the returning type of the method.
+Annotations have few limitations.
+(1) Cannot create an instance with type 'T'.
+(2) Cannot create static parameters with type 'T'.
+(3) Cannot create an instance of massive, where element type determined by type 'T'.
+(Ex: T vals = new Т[10];)

 <h4>Annotation</h4>

 >There are three types of 'Retention' annotation SOURCE/CLASS/RUNTIME.
 They change the life-cycle of annotations when the system is run.
 Class Annotation is super-interface for all annotations of interface.
 @Repeatable allows repeat annotation in one place.
 The method must contain massive with field 'value'.
 Annotations have few limitations.
 (1) one annotation cannot inherit another one; (2) all methods which are declared in annotation must not have parameters; (3) they should return anything, such as (String, int...), except Generic types.

+<h4>Lambda</h4>
+> The functional interface is an interface with one method.
+Lambda expressions didn't work individually, they implement (define behavior) of 'abstract' method with the return type, which defined in the functional interface.
+Lambda block is similar to the method body and should have a return statement.
+Lambda expression cannot be generic, but a functional interface can be generic.